dehsoja/dehso-web-app/README.md

 ## Issues

-If you encounter any issues or have feature requests, feel free to [open an issue](https://github.com/yourusername/dehso-web-app/issues).
+If you encounter any issues or have feature requests, feel free to [open an issue](https://github.com/dehsoja/dehso-web-app.git/issues).

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---